 About Kidde Technologies Inc.

-United Technologies (UTC) provides high-tech products and services for the aerospace, commercial building, and automated controls and security industries.
+Raytheon technologies provides high-tech products and services for the aerospace, and commercial building industries.
 It operates through engine aircraft manufacturer Pratt & Whitney; Carrier, its former climate, controls, and security business; Collins Aerospace Systems, maker of engine controls and flight systems for military and commercial aircraft; and Otis, the world's largest elevator and escalator manufacturer.
-UTC announced in 2018 that it would split into three separate companies based on its business segments.
-Carrier and Otis will operate as standalone companies.
-In 2019, UTC said it would merge the Collins and Pratt & Whitney units with Raytheon in an all-stock deal.
+The company generates the majority of its revenue in the US.
+In 2020, Raytheon Technologies Corporation completed the all-stock merger of equal transaction with United Technologies Corporation following the completion by United Technologies of its previously announced spin-offs of its Carrier and Otis businesses.

-Pratt & Whitney (about 30% of total sales) makes and sells aircraft engines for the commercial, military, business jet, and general aviation markets.
+Pratt & Whitney (over 25% of total sales) makes and sells aircraft engines for the commercial, military, business jet, and general aviation markets.
 It also provides fleet management and aftermarket maintenance services.
 Its Pratt & Whitney Canada is among the world's leading suppliers of engines for the general and business aviation markets, and also supplies products for regional airlines, utility airplanes, and helicopters.

-Collins Aerospace Systems (roughly 25%) provides aerospace products and aftermarket services for aircraft manufacturers, airlines, the military, and space and undersea operations.
-Products include power generation and management, aircraft sensing and engine control systems, and surveillance and reconnaissance systems, among several others.
+Collins Aerospace Systems (almost 35%) provides aerospace products and aftermarket services for aircraft manufacturers, airlines, regional, business and general aviation markets, the military, and space operations.
+Products include power generation and management and distribution, aircraft sensing and engine control systems, and surveillance and reconnaissance systems, among several others.
 It also provides information management services through voice and data communication networks worldwide.

-The company's Otis segment (generating about 20% of revenue) is the world's largest elevator and escalator manufacturer.
+The company's Otis segment (generating over 15% of revenue) is the world's largest elevator and escalator manufacturer.
 It designs, installs, and services a wide range of passenger and freight elevators as well as escalators and moving walkways.
 Otis also makes modernization products that improve the safety, reliability, and aesthetics of existing installations.
-Its CompassPlus product features a touch screen for destination management that gets people to their destinations 50% faster than traditional elevator systems.

-The US generates roughly 60% of the company's total sales, followed by Europe (20%) and the Asia Pacific region (15%).
+The US generates over 60% of the company's total sales, followed by Europe (over 15%) and the Asia Pacific region (over 10%).

 Sales and Marketing